20+ Strangest Stories of Greek Mythology

 17. Lycurgus Killed His Own Son

-With a savage swing of his axe, he struck down his own child, mistaking him for the symbol of the god he loathed.
-The land was stained with innocence.
-It withered under Dionysus’s fury.
-It was a chilling reminder of the wrath of a scorned god.
+In a bloodthirsty rage, he struck down his own son with an indiscriminate swing of his axe.
+The land became drenched with innocence.
+Everything withered under the resentment of Dionysus.
+It served as a chilling reminder of the wrath of a scorned god.

 18. Sciron Kicks People Off A Cliff

 One day, Theseus, the mighty hero, approached.
-He saw through Sciron’s ruse.
-With a mirrored shove, Theseus cast the villain off the cliff.
-His own treacherous deed echoed back to him.
+He saw through Sciron’s trickery, and with a shove, he mirrored it back to him and sent the villain tumbling off the edge of the cliff to face his own treachery.

 19. Athena Punishes Arachne For Weaving Good Tapestry